You don’t have to have it all figured out. You just have to be willing to take the first step.

 Therapy for Women

-Many women seek out a male therapist when they want:
+Some women will also seek out a male therapist when they want:

 • A different perspective from what they typically experience